|

-Blisworth Community Plan September - November 2009 The village is generally thought to display much apathy since past discussions upon community affairs have been difficult to get going.
+Blisworth Community Plan aka. the Parish Plan September 2009 to some time in 2011 To cut to the chase - scroll or click here The village is generally thought to display much apathy since past discussions upon community affairs have been difficult to get going.
 Neighbouring villages have enjoyed varying success with a village plan, or a community plan, in response to urging from the local government.
 They have pointed out that it will be worth doing because parish council and SNC are obliged to listen and expected to take action in the simpler of issues.
 The village has been approaching The Plan this year (2009) in three stages, a village awareness day "Blisworth Past and Present" staged in the village hall on September 5th by the Heritage Society, a "Come and Have Your Say" Day also in the village hall on two days (October 10th and 11th) and, a few weeks later, there will be the circulation of a large questionnaire to all households from which some quantification could be obtained for the relative importance of issues.
 An important aspect of the plan is that it sets the scene for community management for five years - leaving some of us hoping the parish council can adapt to the challenge.
 The

 September meeting emphasised village history and the role of various